 for I am indestructible consciousness.

 Expanded MeaningThe entire cosmos dies and reincarnates.
 As we gradually assimilate the intuitive certainty of our deathlessness, the passing of our friends and relatives will also be less tragic.
-Of course, in such moments sorrowful tears will flow but the event will not be as nearly devastating as it often is for us.
+Of course, in such moments sorrowful tears will flow but the event will not be nearly as devastating as it often is for us.